 Veterinary administrative assistants can find employment in veterinary practices, animal care agencies, shelters, and animal boarding facilities.
 Practices typically focus on companion animals or livestock and range in size from small clinics to large animal hospitals.

 In recent years, growth in the veterinary industry has been driven by pet owners spending more on animal care and technological and medical advancements.
 The Canadian Veterinary Medical Association reports that fifty-seven per cent of Canadian households own pets and they’re spending more money than ever on their companions.
-In fact, the report predicts spending will continue to rise from $6.6 billion today, to around $8.3 billion a year by 2018.
+According to the Canadian Pet Market Outlook, household spending on pets amounts to $9.2 billion today and will continue to rise.

 Veterinary clinics that also offer non-medical services such as pet sitting, dog walking, pet daycare, grooming, and spas are best positioned to take advantage of the boom in pet spending.

 Veterinary administrative assistants who find this work rewarding may choose to pursue further studies to start a career as a veterinary technician or a veterinarian.

 View program information in the UFV Academic Calendar.

 UFV’s Veterinary Administrative Assistant certificate program offers students the specific courses they need to work in an animal care facility.

 This 660-hour certificate program is delivered through UFV’s Continuing Education department and consists of ten courses and a practicum component designed to provide you with hands on experience in a veterinary office.
 Students may choose to register in either the full-time or part-time delivery option.

 In order to qualify for the three-week practicum, you must have successfully completed the first nine modules and met the attendance requirements.